mcu-tools/mcuboot/boot/cypress/MCUBootApp/ExternalMemory.md

-### External Memory support for Secondary Slot
+### External Memory Support For Secondary Slot

-**Description**
+#### Description

-Given document describes the use of external memory module as a secondary (upgrade) slot with Cypress' PSoC6 devices.
+Given document describes the use of external memory module as a secondary (upgrade) slot with Cypress' PSoC 6 devices.

-The demonstration device is CY8CPROTO-062-4343W board which is PSoC6 device with 2M of Flash available.
+The demonstration device is `CY8CPROTO-062-4343W` board which is PSoC 6 device with 2M of Flash available, but other kits with 1M (CY8CKIT-062-WIFI-BT) or 512K (CY8CPROTO-062S3-4343W) chips can be used as well.
-The memory module present on board is S25FL512SAGMFI010 512-Mbit external Quad SPI NOR Flash.
+The memory module present on boards is S25FL512SAGMFI010 512-Mbit external Quad SPI NOR Flash.

 Using external memory for secondary slot allows to nearly double the size of Boot Image.

-**Operation Design and Flow**
+#### Operation Design and Flow

 The design is based on using SFDP command's auto-discovery functionality of memory module IC and Cypress' SMIF PDL driver.

 It is assumed that user's design meets following:
 * The memory-module used is SFDP-compliant;
 * There only one module is being used for secondary slot;
-* Only "OWERWRITE" bootloading scheme is used;
 * The address for secondary slot should start from 0x18000000.
-This corresponds to PSoC6's SMIF (Serial Memory InterFace) IP block mapping.
+This corresponds to PSoC 6's SMIF (Serial Memory InterFace) IP block mapping.
-* The slot size for upgrade slot is even (or smaller) to erase size (0x40000) of given memory module.
+* The slot size and start address for upgrade slot meets requirements, when using swap upgrade.
-This requirement is accepted for code simplicity.

-The default flash map implemented is the following:
+The default flash map can be foung in MCUBootApp.md.

-Single-image mode.

-`[0x10000000, 0x10018000]` - MCUBootApp (bootloader) area;

-`[0x10018000, 0x10028000]` - primary slot for BlinkyApp;

-`[0x18000000, 0x18010000]` - secondary slot for BlinkyApp;

-`[0x10038000, 0x10039000]` - scratch area (not used);

-Multi(dual)-image mode.

-`[0x10000000, 0x10018000]` - MCUBootApp (bootloader) area;

-`[0x10018000, 0x10028000]` - primary1 slot for BlinkyApp;

-`[0x18000000, 0x18010000]` - secondary1 slot for BlinkyApp;

-`[0x10038000, 0x10048000]` - primary2 slot for user app ;

-`[0x18040000, 0x18050000]` - secondary2 slot for user app;

-`[0x10058000, 0x10059000]` - scratch area (not used);

-Size of slots `0x10000` - 64kB

-**Note 1**: make sure primary, secondary slot and bootloader app sizes are appropriate and correspond to flash area size defined in Applications' linker files.

-**Note 2**: make sure secondary slot start address is aligned (or smaller) to erase size (0x40000 - 256kB).

 MCUBootApp's `main.c` contains the call to Init-SFDP API which performs required GPIO configurations, SMIF IP block configurations, SFDP protocol read and memory-config structure initialization.

 After that MCUBootApp is ready to accept upgrade image from external memory module.

-Once valid upgrade image was accepted the image in external memory will be erased.
+Upgrades from external memory are supported for both `overwrite only` and `swap with status partition` modes of MCUBootApp.

+##### Requirements to size and start address of upgrade slot when using swap mode.

+Due to mcuboot image structure some restrictions applies when using upgrades from external flash.
+The main requirement is the following:

+**Trailer portion of UPGRADE image should be possible to erase separately.**

+To achive this requirement image trailer should be placed separately on full flash page, which equls 0x40200 in case of S25FL512SAGMFI010.
+Considering default slot size for external memory case described in MCUBootApp.md, occupied external flash would look as follows:

+    0x18000000 [xxxxxxxxxxxxxxxx][ttfffffffffffff][fffffffffffffff]

+Here:
+`0x18000000` - start address of external memory `[xxxxxxxxxxxxxxxx]` - first flash page of minimum erase size 0x40000 occupied by firmware.
+`[tt]` - trailer portion (last 0x200 of image) of upgrade slot placed on separate flash page.
+`[fffff]` - remained portion of flash page, used to store image trailer - this area should not be used for anything else.

+When using slots sizes other, then default `0x40200` described above shoulb be considered.

+When slot size does not aligned to `0x40000`, start address of UPGRADE image in external flash should be calculated starting from image trailer location.
+Consider example below.

+Primary slot size required is 590336 bytes (576k + 512b).

+4 flash pages are required to fit secondary slot (P1-P4):

+    0x1800 0000 - 0x1804 0000 - P1
+    0x1804 0000 - 0x1808 0000 - P2
+    0x1808 0000 - 0x180C 0000 - P3
+    0x1808 0000 - 0x180C 0000 - P4

+Primary slot consist of 512 bytes of image trailer, it goes to P4, 2 full sectors of 256k goes in P3 and P2, reminded 64k is resided in P1.

+Thus start address of secondary slot is: 0x1804 0000 - 0x10000 (64k) = 0x1803 0000.
+Size occupied is 4 * 256k = 786k

-**How to enable external memory support:**
+##### How to enable external memory support:

 1. Pass `USE_EXTERNAL_FLASH=1` flag to `make` command when building MCUBootApp.
 2. Navigate to `cy_flash_map.c` and check if secondary slot start address and size meet the application's needs.